 Kovalam is a well-known beach town situated near Thiruvananthapuram (erstwhile Trivandrum), the capital city of Kerala.
-The town stands facing the might Arabian Sea.
-The beach is not very far from the main city of Thiruvananthapuram; 16 km is all it takes for you to reach the picturesque beach of Kovalam from the city center.
+The town stands facing the mighty Arabian Sea.
+The beach is not very far from the main city of Thiruvananthapuram; 16 km is all it takes for you to reach the picturesque beach of Kovalam from the city centre.

-The word ‘Kovalam’ is derived from Malayalam word that means ‘copse of coconut grows’.
+The word ‘Kovalam’ is derived from a Malayalam word, which means ‘a grove of coconut trees’.
 The name is very apt for the town since it has abundance of groves of coconut trees.
 Like Kashmir is considered ‘Heaven on Earth’, Kovalam is referred to as the ‘Paradise of the South’.

 Kovalam’s Cultural Heritage

-Kovalam is easily accessible from Thiruvananthapuram which can be reached by air, rail and road.
+Kovalam is easily accessible from Thiruvananthapuram and can be reached by air, rail and road.

 Kovalam sees a lot of tourist activity from September to May.